You are at the top of the page

 Close up portrait of a woman wearing a pearled hat and three pearled necklaces with one that has a 'B' in the middle.

-Image: Portrait of Anne Boleyn, who met the King at court and became his second wife, National Portrait Gallery, London.
+Image: Anne Boleyn, who met the King at court and became his second queen. © National Portrait Gallery, London

 As part of court 'business', fathers from the most powerful families in the land sought positions for their unmarried daughters.
 It was an ideal place for them to meet a wealthy husband and make alliances between families, and while the rewards were high, so were the risks.

-These young women were sometimes formally educated, but it was their social skills that put them most in demand at court entertainments such as dances and masques.
-Here, they might net an even bigger, if more treacherous, prize.
+The young women at Henry's court were sometimes formally educated, but their social skills put them most in demand at court entertainments such as dances and masques.
+Here, they might catch the eye of the King, bringing wealth and power to their families.

-Anne Boleyn was a lady-in-waiting to the King's first wife, Katherine of Aragon when she first caught Henry VIII’s eye in 1526.
-Anne was executed for treason in 1536.
+Anne Boleyn was a lady-in-waiting to the Katherine of Aragon when she first caught Henry VIII's eye in 1526.
+She was executed for treason in 1536.

-Teenager Catherine Howard, Henry’s fifth queen was maid of honour to his fourth wife, Anne of Cleves when she met the King.
-She was beheaded for adultery in 1542.
+Catherine Howard, Henry’s fifth queen, met the King when she was a teenage maid of honour to his fourth wife, Anne of Cleves.
+Catherine was beheaded for adultery in 1542, along with her close confidante, Jane Boleyn, Lady Rochford.

 Courtiers were allocated lodgings according to status and these varied in quality and size.